Why Do Air Conditioners Freeze Up?

 A faulty air conditioning unit is the last thing anyone wants during a hot Canadian summer.
 But why is your air conditioning frozen?
 Learn more about what to do if your AC keeps freezing up.

-What Causes Air Conditioners to Freeze?
+What Causes an Air Conditioning Unit to Freeze Up?

 A broken AC unit can quickly send temperatures skyrocketing in your home.
 However, since an air conditioner has so many moving parts, it can be difficult to pinpoint what's causing the issue.
 In most cases, calling a professional is the best way to diagnose and remedy the problem.
 Here are some common reasons an AC freezes up.